 Conclusion: Adding Blur To Your iPhone Photos

-Blur is a versatile and creative editing option for enhancing your iPhone photos.
+Blur is a versatile and creative editing option for enhancing your iPhone photos using your favorite photo editor app.

 There are so many different ways to add blur to your images, including blurring the background, adding sparkling bokeh, creating motion blur, and adding a soft blurred vignette.